hikari-py/hikari/README.md

 ## What is this API?

-A base Python Discord API framework for CPython 3.7 and CPython 3.8 Designed for ease of use, customization, and sane defaults.
+A base Python Discord API framework for CPython 3.8 Designed for ease of use, customization, and sane defaults.

 This API is designed to provide the pure-python interface to the RESTful Discord API and the Gateway.
 This will provide